yoyoberenguer/PygameShader/README.md

 load most images (including PNG, JPG and GIF).
 ```

-The shaders can be apply to the `entire game display` for a real time rendering @ 60 fps
+The shaders can be applied to the `entire game display` for a real time rendering @ 60 fps
 for games running in medium resolution such as `1024 x 768`.
 Some algorithms are more demanding than others in terms of processing power
 ex : median filtering and predator vision (due to the fact that it is built with more